lichenaut/VegAlts/README.md

 ![img_5.png](imgs/img_5.png)

-Description: 1 Brown Mushroom, 1 Wheat, 1 Spider Eye, 2 of any seed type, and 4 Kelp, in any order.
+Description: 1 Brown Mushroom, 1 Wheat, 1 Spider Eye, 2 of any seed type combination, and 4 Kelp, in any order.

 ### Rabbit

 ![img_6.png](imgs/img_6.png)

-Description: 4 Brown Mushroom, 1 Wheat, and 2 of any seed type, in any order.
+Description: 4 Brown Mushroom, 1 Wheat, and 2 of any seed type combination, in any order.

 ### Rabbit Hide